45 Illinois Trivia Questions (Ranked from Easiest to Hardest)

 Answer: The Breakfast Club

-6. What insurance provider, founded in 1931 in Illinois, USA, offers liability among other insurance services, and owns Esurance?
+6. What insurance provider, founded in 1931 in Illinois, offers liability, among other insurance services, and owns Esurance?
 Their logo appropriately features two outstretched palms.

 Answer: Allstate